2021 CUFA Awards

 In addition, the National Council for Social Studies (NCSS) offers the Fund for the Advancement of Social Studies Education (FASSE) to support research and classroom application projects which improve social studies education and promote engaged, effective citizens.

 Calls for CUFA award nominations take place with proposal submissions to Annual Meeting (typically March) and then again through the CUFA listserv in the fall (typically September).
 Self-nominations are encouraged.
-Reviewers use a rubric to make award decisions and that rubric will be publicly posted on this site starting with 2019 review process.
-Read the 2019 call of nominations from Awards Chair Chris Martell here.
+Reviewers use a rubric to make award decisions and that rubric is included in the Call for Nominations.

 CUFA awards are reviewed by a panel of member volunteers.
-The call for reviewers occurs in summer (typically June).
-Reviewers are publicly acknowledged on this page starting with the 2019 review process.
-You can volunteer to be a 2019 reviewer here.
+The call for reviewers occurs in summer and the review takes place in September and October.
+Reviewers are publicly acknowledged on this page.
+You can volunteer to be a 2021 reviewer here.